Consider global shortages before giving COVID-19 shots to teens, EU body says

-Last week, the EU drugs regulator authorised Pfizer (PFE.N) and partner BioNTech SE's COVID-19 vaccine for children as young as 12.
-Its previous guidance was for adults aged 16 and above read more .
+Last week, the EU drugs regulator authorised Pfizer and partner BioNTech SE’s COVID-19 vaccine for children as young as 12.
+Its previous guidance was for adults aged 16 and above.

 The ECDC - echoing World Health Organization (WHO) calls to delay inoculations of young adults in rich nations - said in a report that vaccinating adolescents should be a priority only when they are at high risk of developing serious coronavirus symptoms.